1 How we will work in this module

 “… the collaborative must be normalised within course structures: experiences of groupwork, peer learning and other forms of working with others should be commonplace and expected.”
 (Boud and Bearman, 2022, 459)

-The module presents an excellent opportunity for responsible experimentation with digital tools and practices including GenAI.
-Such opportunities have been build-into the module.
+It is an excellent opportunity for responsible experimentation with digital tools and practices including GenAI.
+Learning with AI opportunities have been build-into the module.
 Please consider the following (‘me’ in this case is GenAI):

 “What if, instead of mining for answers, you came to me with curiosity?
 What if, instead of extracting, you invited me to co-create with you?”
 (Tea and Ladybugboss, 2024, 15-16)